Sub-Module 1.4: Image Signing & Attestation

 Step 5: Attach SBOM Attestation

 We can combine the ideas of signing with the content list of the image to create an 'attestation'.
 This allows the user to verify that the contents of an image pulled match what you created and pushed to the registry.
+By using an attestation, we’ll avoid the deprecation notice we got when downloading the Red Hat SBOM earlier.

 What is an Attestation?